-All experiments in this study complied with the bioethical research established by the Institutional Animal Care and Use Committee, Faculty of Medicine of Universitas Sriwijaya (No. 278/kptfkunsrirsmh/2020); and its methodology conforms to the published guide "Principle of laboratory animal care" (19).
+All experiments in this study complied with the bioethical research established by the Institutional Animal Care and Use Medicine of Committee, Faculty of Universitas Sriwijaya (No. 278/kptfkunsrirsmh/2020); and its methodology conforms to the published guide "Principle of laboratory animal care" (19).